P1maurya/P1maurya/README.md

 - 👋 Hi, I’m Priyanshu kumar
-- 👀 I’m interested in anderoid development
+- 👀 I’m interested in android development
 - 🌱 I’m currently learning java script
 - 💞️ I’m looking to collaborate on you tube
 - 📫 How to reach me twitter- @priyans37729901